 - you voluntarily complete our customer surveys;

-- Make an application and become a member of staff;
+- you make an application and become a member of staff;

-- Make an application and become a Board member;
+- you make an application and become a Board member;

-- from support agencies and third parties which relates to you;
+- we work with support agencies and third parties which relates to you;

-- from people associated with you such as family, friends and neighbours;
+- we have contact with people associated with you such as family, friends and neighbours;

-- through your use of our websites, social media sites and self-service portal;
+- you use of our websites, social media sites and self-service portal;

-- recorded calls to and from our landlines in Connect (our Contact Centres), all telephone calls made to our Contact Centre are recorded and are used to train and coach staff and improve the services that we provide to you;
+- we record calls to and from our landlines in Connect (our contact centres).
+All telephone calls made to our Contact Centre are recorded and are used to train and coach staff and improve the services that we provide to you;

-- at some schemes and offices we have CCTV cameras to record events in public areas and we monitor and collect visual images for:-
+- where we have CCTV cameras to record events in public areas and we monitor and collect visual images and audio for:-